Vizbii/morphii-sdk-ios/README.md

 - `displayName: String` : Returns the morphii display name associated with this reaction.
 - `intensity: Double` : Returns the morphii intensity associated with this reaction.
 - `weight: Int` : Returns the morphii weight associated with this reaction.
+- `partName: String` : Returns the current partName of a multi-reaction Morphii.
+- `parts: Array` : Returns the parts title of a multi-reaction Morphii.
+- `urls: Dictionary` : Returns the Morphii image urls.

 #### <a name="reactioncommentrecord"></a>ReactionCommentRecord
 This object contains detail information for the user entered comment associated with the [ReactionResultRecord](#reactionresultrecord).